trozman/Tweetbotty/README.md

 How to use:
 1. insert your secret keys to tweetconfig.txt (get them from Twitter Developer account)
-2. insert your keywords into Excel file
+2. insert your keywords and tweets into the Excel file: Tweets.xlsx
 3. Run python <name of the bot>